repocho/raml-mocker/README.md

     files: ['definition1.raml', 'folder/definition2.raml']
 };
 ```
 If your properties in the schema need an alternative logic you should use *format*.
-For example the schema in [schemaTest]:
+For example the schema in [the test schema] or in [schemaTest]:
 ```javascript
 'foo': {
     'type': 'string',